 Players operating in the U.S. baby infant formula market Opportunities and developmental strategies to expand their U.S. baby infant formula market share, increase profitability, and remain competitive in the market.
 Key players profiled in this report include Abbott Laboratories, Arla Foods amba, Aussie Bubs, Bobbie, Danone S.A., Dana Dairy Group Ltd., ByHeart, Else Nutrition Holdings, Inc., Holle Baby Foods AG, Kabrita USA, Nature's One, LLC, Nestle S.A., Reckitt Benckiser Group LTD., and The Hain Celestial Group, Inc.

-- In 2020, the infant milk is segment was the highest contributor to the U.S. baby infant formula market, in terms of value, and is expected to grow at a CAGR of 8.0% from 2021 to 2030.
+- In 2022, on the basis of type, the infant milk is segment was the highest contributor to the U.S. baby infant formula industry, in terms of value.

-- The carbohydrate segment is generated the highest revenue in 2020, and is likely to grow at a CAGR of 8.4% during the forecast period.
+- According to the U.S. baby infant formula market analysis, on the basis of ingredients, carbohydrate segment generated the highest revenue in 2022, and is likely to grow at a CAGR of 5.6% during the forecast period.

-- The hypermarkets segment garnered the highest revenue in 2020, and is estimated to grow at a CAGR of 7.9% during the forecast period.
+- According to the U.S. baby infant formula market trends, on the basis of distribution channel, the hypermarkets segment garnered the highest revenue in 2022, and is estimated to grow at a CAGR of 5.2% during the forecast period.